patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/button/button.md

 section: components
 ---

 A **button** is a box area or text that communicates and triggers user actions when clicked or selected.

-## Usage

 Buttons can be used to communicate and immediately trigger actions a user can take in an application, like submitting a form, canceling a process, or creating a new object.
 Buttons can also be used to take a user to a new location, like another page inside of a web application, or an external site such as help or documentation.

-### Button types
+## Button types
 The following button styles, shown in order of visual hierarchy, can be used in your designs according to your needs.
 * [Danger button](#danger-button)
 * [Primary button](#primary-button)